ironicbadger/docker-snapraid/README.md

 To save building it yourself, you can also download the `.deb` file as an artifact from GitHub actions.

+## Changes

+* Feb 2022 - New PR (#16) just merged which auto queries the github API for the latest snapraid release - no more waiting on me for updates!
-<May 2020> - This is still actively maintained but I don't seem to get notifications.
+* May 2020 - This is still actively maintained but I don't seem to get notifications.
 I'm active on the [selfhosted.show](https://selfhosted.show/discord) discord or my email address is in the dockerfile.
 Give that a go if your PR sits stale for a while!

 [docker]:https://docs.docker.com/engine/install/